Vixen FL80S Review

 Comparisons with the FL80’s big Japanese rival at the time, the Takahashi FS-78, are inevitable.
 Compared to the luxurious finish of the Takahashi, the Vixen FL80 has the same workaday mid-range look common to all Vixen scopes right up to the present.

 The FL80’s focuser knobs are black plastic, as is the focuser lock-knob; on FS-78’s these are anodised metal.
 The tube has too many stickers and the rings are formed rather than Takahashi cast.
-The crinkle green finish on the metal parts aren’t as premium as Tak’s enamel either.
+The hammered green finish on the metal parts isn’t as premium as Tak’s enamel either.
 The Tak’ has that remarkable (and heavy) cast iron manhole cover to shield the lens; the Vixen has a cheapo plastic cap, like a £100 Vixen kid’s scope.
-Whilst every Takahashi has an individual serial number, Vixens like the FL80 are not serial numbered.
+Whilst every Takahashi has an individual serial number, later Vixens like the FL80 are not serial numbered (earlier ones were).

 That’s not to say the FL80 is poorly made, far from it: everything is well finished and threads together like the Tak’, rather than push-fit with screws like a cheaper Vixen.
 But the FL80 it lacks the thick tubing, lustrous paint and superb castings of the Takahashi.